 Instead of suffering, spend some time to find the most convenient credit plan for your business.
 The chances are high that you will quickly improve your situation and pay off your debts.
 Credit resources are not a taboo.
 Just use them reasonably.

 It is still smart to have some liquid money readily available to cover for possible emergencies.
-However, keeping piles of cash around is probably the least smart choice a business can make.
+However, keeping piles of cash around is probably the least smart money rule a business can make.
 As you may know, there are two types of liquidity: short term and long term.
 Many banks will regulate your higher-interest investments by punishing early withdrawal and making you lose on your investment.

 For example, you as a business owner could invest some cash (which would otherwise lay in your drawer and lose value due to inflation, every day) into grain production and decide to buy it is an option to withdraw on a specific date (or even date range).

 You as an investor will be able to make a profit and choose whether you want to sell that grain to some farm or keep it and make even more interest.
 Then (if your business is doing fine and you don’t need any fast cash) you can sell it more expensive, get some additional interest, and a farmer willing to buy it will even cover his transportation costs.
 You will never see the grain, but you will make some money (with flexible conditions) off of it.

 So, the money rule is this: don’t keep cash, always invest it.
 Research your options locally and invest in what you think will soon plummet.
 Diversify your investment with some risk-free bond, and you won’t lose anything.

 6. Businesses’ Financial History Determines Its Credit Rating so a Young Firm Can’t Usually Get Any Investment